AmpersandTarski/RAP/docs/deployment.md

 **Networks**

-Two virtual networks are created.
+The application uses two virtual networks to separate traffic to and from the database from traffic to the outside world (via the proxy).

 The proxy network contains the traefik reverse proxy, that handles external traffic to containers in the virtual network.
 All containers except the database are running inside the proxy network.

 The rap_db network cannot be accessed from an external source.
 All containers are included in this network and can therefor make SQL queries.
+As a result, a malicious user who has gained access to the proxy network can still not approach the database.

 **Volumes**

-The mariadb database and let's encrypt have persistant volumes for data storage.
+The mariadb database and let's encrypt use volumes for persistent data storage, so their data survives container crashes.

 **Applications**

-RAP, enroll, mariadb and phpmyadmin are running continually.
-From the RAP application student prototypes are spun up, that run temporarily.
+RAP, enroll, and mariadb are running continually.
+Phpadmin is only there to verify data in the database and may only be live during maintenance (during which RAP is fully operational).
+Users of the RAP application can spin up Ampersand prototypes, to try out their work.

 **Student-prototype**